Aztecs: Motecuzoma I Ilhuicamina

-Motecuzoma also consolidated the political structure of the Triple Alliance, and the internal political organization of Tenochtitlan.
-His brother Tlacaelel served as his main advisor (Cihuacoatl) and he is considered the architect of major political reforms in this period, consolidating the power of the noble class (pipiltin) and instituting a set of legal codes, and the practice of reinstating conquered rulers in their cities bound by fealty to the Mexica tlatoani.
+Motecuzoma I also consolidated the political structure of the Triple Alliance and the internal political organization of Tenochtitlan.
+His brother Tlacaelel served as his main advisor (Cihuacoatl) and he is considered responsible for the major political reforms in this period, consolidating the power of the noble class (pipiltin) and instituting a set of legal codes, and the practice of reinstating conquered rulers in their cities bound by fealty to the Mexica tlatoani.